flectra-hq/documentation-user/accounting/overview/process_overview/customer_invoice.rst

 "Validate" the invoice when you are ready to approve it.
 The invoice then moves from the Draft state to the Open state.

-When you have validated an invoice, Odoo gives it a unique number from a defined, and modifiable, sequence.
+When you have validated an invoice, Flectra gives it a unique number from a defined, and modifiable, sequence.

 .. image:: ./media/invoice03.png